PuntoCommerce/marketing-cloud-connector/docs/5_0_Debugging.md

 After you have issued a triggered send, the response value contains a `location` header.
 This location gives you a follow-up URL to request the status of the sent message.

-That location value has been requested below:
+That location value has been requested here.

 ```
 GET /messaging/v1/messageDefinitionSends/be52dfb1-134a-e711-ada2-38eaa791d4a1/deliveryRecords/a408d926-e100-46ce-aef5-a576520668ec HTTP/1.1